 5. It was satire.
 Is satire to be penalised?
 Why is The Onion or Jon Stewart okay but this is wrong?

-Jon Stewart, Colbert, The Onion, Private Eye, etc are all established satirical magazines or websites.
-If someone submits a piece from The Onion to Digg, it is placed under ‘Comedy’.
-If someone even mentions these names, most observers are familiar enough to understand their satirical content without any further explanation.
+Jon Stewart, Colbert, The Onion, Private Eye, etc. are all established satirical magazines or websites.
+If someone submits a piece from The Onion to Digg, it is categorised under Comedy, not News.
+If someone even mentions these established purveyors of satire, most observers are familiar enough to understand the content’s satirical nature without further explanation.

 After all, The Daily Show with Jon Stewart isn’t broadcast on CNN but The Comedy Channel.